ripSquid/styrdokument/stadgar/eng/stadgar.md

 §11.3.1 A chapter auditor cannot also be an ordinary member or deputy in the board.

-§11.3.2 An auditor that is a member of any part of the chapter may not take part in the auditing of the activities of said part with exception to membership in any of the chapter's clubs.
+§11.3.2 An auditor that is a member of any part of the chapter may not take part in the auditing of the activities of said part.
+With exception to membership in any of the chapter's clubs.

 ### §11.4 Duties